Poisson process factorization for mutational signature analysis with genomic covariates

-\item \textbf{All activities increase in heterochromatic domains and vary at active enhancers and promoters.} In fact, H3K9me3 and H3K27me3, which are markers for heterochromatin and gene suppression, respectively, have nonnegative coefficients for every signature.
-Meanwhile, we find that H3K36me3 has a rather strong depleting effect on Sig5, Sig6 and Sig7.
-This is due to the encoded repair mechanism for mismatches led by this histone mark, which corrects mutational damages \citep{Li_2013_H3K39me3}.
-Interestingly, H3K36me3-rich regions have been found to be enriched after exposure to carcinogens, such as tobacco smoking or alcohol \citep{SUPEK2017534}.
-We find that the APOBEC signatures Sig1 and Sig4 exhibit a mild positive association with H3K36me3, though with small variations (3\% and 5\% increase, respectively).
+\textbf{3.
+All activities increase in heterochromatic domains and vary at active enhancers and promoters.} H3K9me3 and H3K27me3, which are markers for heterochromatin and gene suppression, respectively, have nonnegative coefficients for every signature.
+H3K36me3 exhibits a mild positive association with APOBEC signatures Sig1 and Sig4 (exhibiting 3\% and 5\% increases per standard deviation, respectively).
+Meanwhile, we find that H3K36me3 has a strong inhibitory effect on Sig5, Sig6, and Sig7, which is consistent with its known role in recruiting mismatch repair factors and thus limiting the accumulation of replication‑associated mismatches \citep{Li_2013_H3K39me3}.
 The effects of H3K4ac, H3K4me1, and H3K4me3, which are markers for enhancers and promoters and favor gene activity, differ across signatures.
 In particular, Sig7 and Sig5 are the most affected by H3K4me3.
-Finally, several signatures are slightly positively associated with the presence of CTCF sites; here, the small coefficients might be due to the 2kb aggregation, since this mark operates at smaller scales. \item \textbf{GC content has a strong, varied effect on several signatures}.
-This is evident from the magnitude of the coefficients in Sig2, Sig3, and Sig8, whereas the other spiky signatures are less impacted, except for Sig9. \end{enumerate}
+Finally, several signatures are slightly positively associated with the presence of CTCF sites.
+The small coefficients might be due to the 2kb aggregation, since individual TF's are much smaller.